serengia/Singly-Linked-List-simple-explanation/README.md

 # Singly Linked List simple explanation with example
-Some times it difficult to understand and implement a Singly Linked List.
+Some times it is very difficult to understand and implement a Singly Linked List.
 This repo makes aims to make it very easy for you to understand

 ## NOTES